Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 Dolphin Coast features the aquarium’s pod of Common Bottlenose Dolphins.

-Guests can admire Georgia Aquarium’s dolphins both in the Dolphin Coast lobby, as well as in the dolphin theater.
+Guests can admire Georgia Aquarium’s dolphins both in the Dolphin Coast lobby and in the dolphin theater.

 The Dolphin show happens in the Dolphin Theatre, which can seat 1800 visitors.